couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-This is especially important if you are storing documents with timeouts or deleting them on a regular basis.

 ### Experimental: Spatial Views
-Spatial Views are an experimental feature on both on the server and the client side as of the 2.* server releases.
+Spatial iews are an experimental feature on both on the server and the client side as of the 2.x server releases.
 The documents queried need to follow the [GeoJSON](http://geojson.org/geojson-spec.html) specification.
-Create a Spatial View from the UI with the following map function:
+You can create a spatial view from the UI with the following map function:

 ```javascript
 function (doc) {